-CZs where children have opportunities to succeed from those without such opportunities.
+A visual inspection of the heat maps in Panel B of Figure 6 indicates that the uncertainty tends to be too large to draw firm conclusions about which CZs have high or low income mobility compared to other places in the United States.
+In other words, it is often not possible to tell apart with 95% confidence the CZs where children have opportunities to succeed from those without such opportunities.
 Notable exceptions include many of the individual CZs in the Southeast and in the Great Plains, where mobility is relatively low and high, respectively.
-In these regions, it is often possible to determine with 95% confidence whether a particular CZ has relatively high or low mobility compared to other CZs in the United States.
+In these regions, it is frequently possible to determine with 95% confidence whether a particular CZ has relatively high or low mobility compared to other CZs in the United States.
+Panel C of Figure 6 shows that it is still not generally possible to tell apart high and low opportunity CZs with confidence level as low as 5%.